jangko/msgpack4nim/readme.md

 ## bin and ext format

-this implementation provide function to encode/decode msgpack bin/ext format header, but for the body, you must write it yourself to the StringStream
+this implementation provide function to encode/decode msgpack bin/ext format header, but for the body, you must write it yourself or read it yourself to/from the StringStream

 * proc pack_bin*(s: Stream, len: int)
 * proc pack_ext*(s: Stream, len: int, exttype: int8)